kobotoolbox/docs/source/merging_dataset_excel_power_query.md

 ![Individual Data](/images/merging_dataset_excel_power_query/Individual_Data.png)

-This hypothetical dataset has a total of 7 interviews as its *individual data*.
+This example dataset has a total of 7 interviews as its *individual data*.

 Similarly, each record *(as shown in the image below)*, under **Name of child**, **Age of child**, and **Sex of child** from the second sheet **CR** is a *roster data*.

 ![Roster Data](/images/merging_dataset_excel_power_query/Roster_Data.png)

-So, this hypothetical sample dataset has a total of 12 records as its *roster data*.
+So, this example sample dataset has a total of 12 records as its *roster data*.

 <p class='note'><strong>Note:</strong> While downloading a dataset from the server, you should also be able to see other variables (metadata variables) if they have not been filtered out.
-They have been removed from this hypothetical dataset for simplicity.</p>
+They have been removed from this example dataset for simplicity.</p>

 ## Merging individual data with roster data: